Bernie LaBarge: Influences

-David Clayton-Thomas, multiple Grammy Award-winning Canadian musician, singer/songwriter, best known as the lead vocalist of the American band Blood, Sweat & Tears, says of working with LaBarge: “I’ve known Bernie LaBarge for decades.
-We’ve recorded and toured the world together, and working with him was always a joy.
-The ultimate groove player and one of the finest blues players alive.”
+David Clayton-Thomas, lead vocalist of Blood, Sweat & Tears, said of working with LaBarge: "I've known Bernie LaBarge for decades.
+We've recorded and toured the world together, and working with him was always a joy.
+The ultimate groove player and one of the finest blues players alive."

-LaBarge's many other influences include (in no particular order) Jimi Hendrix, George Harrison, Curtis Mayfield, James Burton, Eric Clapton, Carlos Santana, Albert King, Domenic Troiano, Steve Cropper, Jeff Beck, Steely Dan, Elvis Costello, Robin Trower, Howard Roberts, Elliott Randall, Rick Derringer, Elliot Easton, Peter Frampton, Gary Moore, Peter Green, and Kenny Marco.
+LaBarge's other influences include Jimi Hendrix, George Harrison, Curtis Mayfield, James Burton, Eric Clapton, Carlos Santana, Albert King, Domenic Troiano, Steve Cropper, Jeff Beck, Steely Dan, Elvis Costello, Robin Trower, Howard Roberts, Elliott Randall, Rick Derringer, Elliot Easton, Peter Frampton, Gary Moore, Peter Green, and Kenny Marco.

-As for how LaBarge influenced other musicians, Danny Weis of Lou Reed, Iron Butterfly, Bette Midler, and Rhinoceros fame, offers: “If you have Bernie LaBarge on your gig, you know you're covered.
+Danny Weis of Lou Reed, Iron Butterfly, Bette Midler, and Rhinoceros stated "If you have Bernie LaBarge on your gig, you know you're covered.
 He always knows the right thing to play, and always has a smile.
 When he played with me on the Rhinoceros reunions gig in 2009, it felt like the original band was back together as he covered that guitar part perfectly.
 When you've got Bernie on stage, you're in for a good time.
-He's a great guitar player and a great friend.”
+He's a great guitar player and a great friend."